-The ability to teach and train others (mentor) in processes and procedures.
+Exceptionally verbal and written communication skills as well as the ability to teach and train others in processes and procedures.

 Decisions and criteria governing the employment relationship with all employees at AIDS Foundation of Chicago are made in a non-discriminatory manner, without regard to race, ethnicity, creed, religion, color, sex, sexual orientation, gender identity or expression, age, national origin, citizenship status, military service and/or marital status, order of protection status, handicap, disability (including HIV/AIDS status), or any other factor determined to be unlawful by federal, state, or local statutes.

 About AIDS Foundation of Chicago